Peter Walkenhorst

 Other Interests

 A long-time amateur photographer, Peter is the editor of apotelyt.com.
 This website provides decision support for imaging professionals and enthusiasts through applications such as the CAM-parator camera comparison tool.
-The site usually receives more than 5 000 user visits per day.
+The site usually receives several thousand user visits per day.